sethblack/python-seo-analyzer/README.md

 Command-line Usage
 ------------------

-If you run without a sitemap it will start crawling at the homepage
+If you run without a sitemap it will start crawling at the homepage.

 ```
 #> seoanalyze http://www.domain.com/